russianroadman/mute/README.md

 - `set-mute-service?value=<service_name>` - set service to handle voice messages (from `get-mute-service-list` list)
 - `get-current-service` - get currently selected service name

-By default, there are two MuteService implementations:
+By default, there are some MuteService implementations like:
 - VoiceMessageMeanResponder (Respond angrily to voice message)
 - VoiceMessageTerminator (Delete voice message)

 You can create your own implementation of `MuteService.kt` class, and it will be automatically added to list of services as well

+This rule also applies to `CommandResolver.kt`.
+You can add command to CommandEnum class and create implementation of `CommandResolver.kt` interface.
+It will be added to context automatically when you run application